 What is an IT Technical Writer?

 This will be a brief introduction for those who are looking to learn more about IT technical writers.
 Technical writers, also called technical communicators, write and transcribe company documents.
 That means you could be writing anything between manuals, reference guides, or white papers.
 Often, technical writers will specialize in particular documents, understanding how to write everything, but becoming specifically well versed in one subject like system documentation or administration documentation.
+An IT technical writer is a technical writer who has chosen to specialize in developing IT technical documentation.

 Technical writers are hired based on their communication skills and clarity in their writing.
 Companies do expect a four-year degree in English or an adjacent major, but above all else, they look for your ability to understand and clearly write what they need at the moment.
-The same goes for the IT technical writer.
+The same goes for IT technical writers.

 What Makes an IT Technical Writer?

-IT technical writers specialize in writing documentation for, well, companies that deal in information technology.
-The beauty of being one is your ability to write for whatever field you are interested in.
+IT technical writers work in the field of IT technical writing and specialize in writing documentation for companies that deal in information technology.
+The beauty of being an IT technical writer is your ability to write for whatever field you are interested in.
 IT writing jobs come in all shapes and sizes.
 They cover all kinds of markets and specialties and could be right for your interests.

 You do not need to be an expert in any of these areas.
 After a four-year liberal arts degree, there is no need to become a scientist or software engineer.
-The ability of the writer to research and contact experts in those fields is all that is needed to become successful.
+The ability of the IT writer to research and contact experts in those fields is all that is needed to become successful.
 With the right mindset and work ethic, becoming an IT technical writer can be a valuable career.

 What IT Fields and Markets are Available?